DilfaThayyil/AadharXtract-Client/README.md

 # 🧑‍💻 Aadhaar OCR System – Frontend

 This is the frontend for the **Aadhaar OCR System**, built with **React.js**.
-The goal?
-Let users upload both sides of their Aadhaar card, send them to the backend for OCR, and neatly display the extracted data like name, DOB, and Aadhaar number.
+It allows users to upload both sides of their Aadhaar card, sends them to the backend for OCR processing, and neatly displays the extracted information like name, date of birth, and Aadhaar number.

 ---